Historic Houses & Gardens Breaks in Torquay

-Historic Houses and Gardens
+Historic Houses and Gardens in and around Torquay

 Located on Torquay seafront this building has had three incarnations in its lifetime.
 Originally it was built as a religious order and as such became one of the country's wealthiest.
 It eventually fell foul of Henry's programme of Dissolution of the Monasteries.